Home | Blog | Weight Loss | Wegovy | Wegovy 7.2mg: Everything on the New Max Dose

 As one of the few GLP-1 agonists available on the market, Wegovy works by helping you feel fuller for longer and decreasing your appetite, while also regulating your blood sugar levels and protecting your heart.

-At the time of writing, the Wegovy 7.2mg dose is available on request, but only as three 2.4mg pens.
+The Wegovy 7.2mg dose is now available and is currently the highest strength weekly dose of Wegovy.
 This development comes after the MHRA, the organisation responsible for approving new medicines in the UK, approved the new Wegovy 7.2mg dose in January 2026.

-In the rest of Europe, the estimated time of approval for the new 7.2mg dose is early 2026, as Novo Nordisk (the company behind Wegovy) also submitted an application for approval for the new dose to the European Medicines Agency (EMA) in July 2025.
+The 7.2mg pens are also available across all 32 EU member states, as Novo Nordisk (the company behind Wegovy) also submitted an application for approval for the new dose to the European Medicines Agency (EMA) in July 2025.

 Data from a phase 3 clinical trial, the STEP UP trial, has shown that it’s very effective, similar to the highest dose of Mounjaro.
 The study involved 1407 participants and has found that, on average, after 72 weeks: